 The University of Aberdeen is the third oldest university in Scotland and the fifth oldest in the British Isles.
 Today it serves one of the most dynamic areas in the UK from its main Old College campus in Old Aberdeen, a mile to the north of the modern centre of the Granite City.
 Although its origins and location are ancient and many of the buildings are magnificent, the University continues to invest in new facilities as it progresses into its sixth century, including a new university library, a student centre and new high quality sports facilities.

 Academically, the University of Aberdeen is highly regarded.
-Figures in the Guardian University Guide rank Aberdeen as the 23rd best university in the UK and the 153rd best in the world.
 The university is divided into three colleges: the College of Arts and Social Sciences, the College of Life Sciences and Medicine and the College of Physical Sciences.
 Each college is subdivided into a number of separate academic schools, plus research centres and institutes.
 In all, the university offers nearly 600 different first degree programmes and over 100 postgraduate-taught programmes.

 First-year students are given priority for university accommodation.
 There are two main concentrations of halls of residence: on or around the Old College campus itself, and at the Hillhead Halls Of Residence site, a short distance away.